bzrudski/vectorose/docs/users_guide/rotated_layers.md

 In all our examples until now, we've been considering randomly-generated vectors drawn from probability distributions.
-Now, let's consider vectors that have a bit of meaning.
+Now, let's consider vectors that have a bit of spatial meaning.

 In the study of bone, *anisotropy* refers to the co-alignment of nearby structures.
 In this example, we'll consider the anisotropy of a more